-Sarah's new book, 'CHAMELEON', a YA title also in the cli-fi genre about three genetically engineered humans, will come out in early 2020.
-It is set during the fall of Atlantis, most likely caused by an earlier period of intense climate change.
+Sarah's new book, 'CHAMELEON', a YA title also in the cli-fi genre about three genetically engineered humans, came out on 28th June 2020.
+It is set during the fall of Atlantis, which Sarah believes was destroyed during an earlier period of intense climate change.

 Having been a postman, an architect, a university professor and a development consultant, Sarah Holding is now a full-time author.
 She lives in Surrey in a funny old house with a leaning tower with her husband and her three teenage children.
 She loves vegan food, good coffee and modern jazz.

 Sarah's debut middlegrade fiction book 'SeaBEAN' was published in 2013, which is set on the island of St Kilda in Scotland and belongs to the new genre of 'cli-fi' or climate fiction.
 'SeaWAR' and 'SeaRISE' came out in 2014, completing 'the SeaBEAN Trilogy', which was republished in a compendium edition in 2018.